-

 What we offer

-A kaupapa Māori work environment that is a safe space for you to use and expand your reo Māori.
+- A work environment that is a safe learning space for te reo Māori

 To be considered for this role you must have a legal right to work in New Zealand